Learning

 EDUCATION & FACILITATION

-Claire taught Visual Literacy for schools at The Photographers’ Gallery, and was instrumental in designing their visual literacy resources.
+Claire taught Visual Literacy at The Photographers’ Gallery, contributing to their resources for schools.

-Working alongside Shona Watt, Claire has delivered school workshops as part of Rivers of the World, and created posters from the resulting artwork.
+Working alongside Shona Watt, Claire delivered school workshops as part of Rivers of the World.

 MENTORING

-Claire has given talks on all aspects of her practice, and to audiences ranging from art students to medical undergraduates and breast cancer survivors.
+Claire mentors individual writers.
+At Spread the Word she mentored writers wishing to work within the community.
+She has given talks on all aspects of her practice, to audiences ranging from art students to medical undergraduates and breast cancer survivors.

 VOLUNTEERING

-Claire has dramaturged for Scene & Heard, a unique mentoring project that partners the inner-city children of Somers Town, London with volunteer theatre and writing professionals (Queen's Award, 2011).
+Claire dramaturgs for Scene & Heard, a unique mentoring project that partners the inner-city children of Somers Town, London with volunteer theatre and writing professionals (Queen's Award, 2011).

 Learning Projects